-If you enjoyed Joan’s early story about Sir Denis and the Devil you might like to see how he appears in Joan’s later writing – the Devil continued to be a figure of fascination for her!
-Here he meets a young Polish officer in a small fishing village, hoping to lead him astray, but this hero is no Faust and things turn out rather differently for him as you can read for yourself …
+If you enjoyed Joan’s early story about Sir Denis and the Devil you might like to see how the character appears in Joan’s later writing – the Devil continued to be a figure of fascination for her!
+Here he meets a young Polish officer in a small fishing village, hoping to lead him astray, but this hero is no willing Faust and things turn out rather differently for him as you can read for yourself …

-‘Reading in Bed’ is in The Monkey’s Wedding,
+‘Reading in Bed’ can be found in The Monkey’s Wedding

-The charm and unrestrained quality of Aiken’s early stories are put into stark perspective by an essay from her daughter Lizza, who offers up glimpses into a particularly difficult period in her mother’s life: Shortly after the end of WWII, widowed and homeless with two young children, Aiken made the bold decision to support herself and her family by writing.
-Wildly inventive, darkly lyrical, and always surprising, this collection – like the mermaid in a bottle – is a literary treasure that should be cherished by fantastical fiction fans of all ages.
+The charm and unrestrained quality of Aiken’s early stories are put into stark perspective by an introductory essay from her daughter Lizza, who offers up glimpses into a particularly difficult period in her mother’s life: Shortly after the end of WWII, widowed and homeless with two young children, Aiken made the bold decision to support herself and her family by writing.
+Wildly inventive, darkly lyrical, and always surprising, this collection – like the mermaid in a bottle – is a literary treasure that should be cherished by fantastical fiction fans of all ages.”